GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 #### Application Scenarios of Tags

 In the metric query, you can quickly understand the meaning of the tag by viewing the description of the tag.
 For example, in the part of the chart query in the scene and the metric detection in the monitor, you can view the description information of the tag in real time.
-Guance Cloud provides system field/tag descriptions by default, and you can replace system field/tag descriptions in [field management](../management/field-management.md).
+Guance provides system field/tag descriptions by default, and you can replace system field/tag descriptions in [field management](../management/field-management.md).

 ![](img/11.metrics_7.png)

 ## Timeline

 The number of all combinations that can be combined based on tags in the reported metric data in the current workspace.
-In Guance Cloud, the timeline is composed of metrics, tags (fields) and data storage duration, and the combination of metrics and tags (fields) is the primary key of data storage.
+In Guance, the timeline is composed of metrics, tags (fields) and data storage duration, and the combination of metrics and tags (fields) is the primary key of data storage.
 Relevant nouns are explained as follows:

 - Database: database
 - Measurement: data table, which can be understood as table and metric set in mysql